Relintai/pandemonium_engine_docs/usage/io/data_paths.md

 The location of the `user://` folder depends on what is configured in the Project Settings:

-- By default, the `user://` folder is created within Godot's `editor data path ( doc_data_paths_editor_data_paths )` in the `app_userdata/[project_name]` folder.
-This is the default so that prototypes and test projects stay self-contained within Godot's data folder.
+- By default, the `user://` folder is created within Pandemonium's `editor data path ( doc_data_paths_editor_data_paths )` in the `app_userdata/[project_name]` folder.
+This is the default so that prototypes and test projects stay self-contained within Pandemonium's data folder.
 - If `application/config/use_custom_user_dir`
-  is enabled in the Project Settings, the `user://` folder is created **next to** Godot's editor data path, i.e. in the standard location for applications data.
+  is enabled in the Project Settings, the `user://` folder is created **next to** Pandemonium's editor data path, i.e. in the standard location for applications data.

   * By default, the folder name will be inferred from the project name, but it